 However, if India has since lifted the ban on the game, Israel, Iraq, Jordan, Korea, Pakistan, Bangladesh, Afghanistan and Nepal are far more strict when it comes to mobile games and forbid PUBG Mobile to be downloaded or played.

 That’s where the VPN comes in.
-A virtual private network creates a safe tunnel between your device and the internet, protecting your identity and personal information while changing your virtual address to the one you need to bypass geoblocking.
+A virtual private network creates a safe tunnel between your device and the internet, protecting your identity and personal information while changing your virtual address to the one you need to access the game.
 With a strong VPN, you can watch TV shows and movies blocked in your country.
 And most importantly, you can score a Chicken Dinner even in the most censored country.
 Think of it as a digital Ghillie.

 - Sign up for one of the ZoogVPN plans